ArkTrek/arktrek/README.md

 # 💫 About Me

 🔭 **Current Project:**
-Enhancing my **Blood Cancer Detection System(BCDS)**, which detects six brain diseases from MRI images.
+Enhancing my **Blood Cancer Detection System(BCDS)**, which utilizes deep CNN architecture for taking in blood cell image data as input and based on the blood cell counts detected predicts a possible chance of Blood Cancer(If any).

 🤝 **Open to Collaboration:**
 Always excited to team up on AI/ML projects!